SAP-archive/smb-eats-integration/README.md

 [Read full blog post here](https://blogs.sap.com/2021/02/xx/xxxxxxxxx)

 # Description
-This repository is comprised of the workflow definitions and integration scenarios required by the [smb-eats-backend](https://github.com/SAP-samples/smb-eats-backend) sample.
+This repository is comprised of the workflow definitions and integration flows required by the [smb-eats-backend](https://github.com/SAP-samples/smb-eats-backend) sample.
 It orchestrates the following steps:

 ![worfklow process](https://i.imgur.com/mouLjiT.png "Workflow process on the Business Application Studio")